-We held our second Piping and Drumming Forum and Workshop in partnership with the National Piping Centre in 2017.
+Our Piping and Drumming Forum and Workshops are held in partnership with the National Piping Centre.

-Here are some short films drawn from the sessions on the day.
+Here are some short films drawn from the sessions.

 Rachel Drury led an interactive session providing practical and research-based approaches to working with groups of mixed abilities.

 Rachel is a researcher and creative artist working predominantly in the field of music education and psychology.
 She specialises in music education for early years and for children with additional support needs.
 She is currently Musician in Residence at Rachel House children’s hospice in Kinross.
 Rachel has devised and delivered a number of creative projects for national arts organisations such as Scottish Opera, Children’s Classic Concerts, Enterprise Music Scotland and Starcatchers.
 Rachel is a Lecturer in Learning and Teaching on the MEd and undergraduate programmes at the Royal Conservatoire of Scotland.
 She delivers a variety of research lectures and training events across the UK.